 Sales and marketing expenses consist primarily of personnel-related expenses such as salaries, sales commissions, benefits, payroll taxes and stock-based compensation.
 These expenses also include travel, fees of independent consultants, trade shows, marketing, costs associated with the operation of our sales offices and other indirect costs.
 The expected increase in sales and marketing expenses is due to an expected increase in the number of sales and marketing personnel and the expansion of our global sales and marketing footprint, enabling us to increase our penetration of new markets.
-While most of our sales in fiscal 2012 were in Europe, sales in the U.S. have grown steadily since fiscal 2012, generating a significant majority of our revenues in 2015.
-Revenues generated in the U.S. represented 48.5% and 73.3% of our revenues in fiscal 2014 and 2015, respectively.
-Sales in Europe, which represented most of our sales until fiscal 2013 also increased in absolute numbers in fiscal 2014 and 2015 and represented 40.4% and 20.1% of our revenues in fiscal 2014 and 2015, respectively.
-We currently have a sales presence in the U.S., Australia, Canada, China, France, Germany, Israel, Italy, Japan, the Netherlands, Turkey and the U.K. We intend to continue to expand our sales presence to additional countries.
+While most of our sales in fiscal 2012 were in Europe, sales in the U.S. have grown steadily since fiscal 2012.
+Revenues generated in the U.S. represented 73.3% and 68.2% of our revenues in fiscal 2015 and 2016, respectively.
+Sales in Europe, which represented most of our sales until fiscal 2013 also increased in absolute numbers in fiscal 2016 and represented 20.1% and 22.7% of our revenues in fiscal 2016, respectively.
+We currently have a sales presence in the U.S., Canada, France, Germany, Italy, the Netherlands, the United Kingdom, Israel, Turkey Japan, Australia and China.
+We intend to continue to expand our sales presence to additional countries.